NamiDB

 Every architectural decision lives in an RFC.
 Every benchmark is published, including the ones that don't go our way.
 The engine is source-available from day one under BSL 1.1, and each release converts to Apache 2.0 three years later.
 A commercial license is available for teams that redistribute it as a managed service or embed it in closed-source products.

-We're building this because nobody else is going to.
+We are building this because nobody else is going to.

 Matías Fonseca, Founder